 - Another common mistake people make in trying to combat halitosis is chewing gum with sugar all day long.
 This is a BIG NO, and I am specifically referring to gum that contains sugar.
 (I will address sugar-free gum in another blog post.)
 Chewing gum with sugar not only exacerbates the problem of bad breath, but it also contains harmful gums that can damage the surface of your teeth.
 Since you may feel the need to chew gum more frequently to mask the odor, it can lead to weakened enamel, making you more susceptible to cavities, dental sensitivity, and if you already have bruxism, this repetitive movement can make it worse.
 It’s like a workout for your mouth, making the muscles stronger and increasing the likelihood of severe dental wear.

-And how is halitosis solved?
+And how is Curing Halitosis?

 To begin with, it’s important to understand that there are three types of halitosis: genuine halitosis, pseudohalitosis, and halitophobia.
 Halitosis is typically multifactorial, meaning that in order to control it, several underlying issues may need to be addressed simultaneously.